HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 <!--more-->

-The rest of this document is divided into several sections:
+The remainder is divided into several sections:

 * [What is Hypothesis?](#what-is-hypothesis) is a from-scratch introduction to Hypothesis.
 If you are already familiar with property-based testing (e.g. from QuickCheck) you can probably skip this.